jaegertracing/jaeger-ui/src/utils/DraggableManager/docs/README.md

 The `RegionDemo` is a bit more involved, so, to break down how we handle the callbacks...
 First, we store the following state (in the parent element, incidentally):

-- `regionCursor` is where we draw the cursor indicator (a red verticl line, in the demo).
+- `regionCursor` is where we draw the cursor indicator (a red vertical line, in the demo).
 - `regionDragging` represents the start (at index `0`) and current position (at index `1`) of the region currently being dragged.

 ```